Mass media in Liberia

-Mass media in Liberia include the press, radio, television, fixed and mobile telephones, and the Internet.
-Much of Liberia's communications infrastructure was destroyed or plundered during the two civil wars (1989–1996 and 1999–2003).
+Mass media in Liberia includes the press, radio, television, fixed and mobile telephones, and the Internet.
+Much of Liberia's communications infrastructure was destroyed or plundered during their first and second civil wars (1989–1996 and 1999–2003).
 With low rates of adult literacy and high poverty rates, television and newspaper use is limited, leaving radio as the predominant means of communicating with the public.
-Even as it struggles with economic and political constraints, Liberia's media environment is expanding.
-The number of registered newspapers and radio stations (many of them community stations) is on the rise despite limited market potential.
-And politically critical content and investigative pieces do get published or broadcast.
+Even as it struggles with economic and political constraints, Liberia's media environment is expanding due to the number of registered newspapers and radio stations (many of them community stations) on the rise despite limited market potential.
+Along with this, politically critical content and investigative pieces also get published or broadcast.